fbernutz/die-himmelstraeumerin-blog/Content/posts/basic-ipad-support.md

 The images use a "Proportional Width" constraint which is set to ~20% of the screen width.
 This means on larger devices, the images are larger, too.
 To make the images a bit smaller on large devices, I programmatically updated the percentage of the constraint depending on the screen size.

-For tips on how to use size classes for different layout on different devices, I can recommend the talk ["Size Doesn't Matter: Building an App for Every iOS Device"](https://www.youtube.com/watch?v=2sImrtlesfQ) by Janina Kutyn from AppBuilders 2019. 🍿
+For tips on how to use size classes for different layout on different devices, I can recommend the talk ["Size Doesn’t Matter: Building an App for Every iOS Device"](https://www.youtube.com/watch?v=2sImrtlesfQ) by Janina Kutyn from AppBuilders 2019. 🍿

 ### Safe Area Issues on Landscape Mode